 With the right training techniques, you can build a ‘super brain’, if you will.
-You can recall information that will others would never remember and blow your boss, co-workers, and anyone else you are working with away.
+You can recall information that others struggle to remember and blow away your boss, co-workers, and anyone else you are working with.

 Check out the video below where I share with you some of my favorite tips on speed reading and superlearning.

 Everyday life requires us to use our memory in one way or another.
 First, you need to have a healthy brain, which requires the right nutrition, sleep, and exercise.
 At the same time, learning techniques and memory-enhancing nootropics will enhance your learning capacity and efficiency.

 Diet can have a significant impact on your brain.
 Many foods and nutrients can help improve your memory.